rabbitmq/rabbitmq-server/deps/rabbitmq_cli/README.md

   * `usage`, which returns a string describing the command, its arguments and its optional flags.
   * `banner(args, opts)`, which returns a string to be printed before the command output.

-There is also a number of optional callbacks:
+There are also a number of optional callbacks:

  * `switches`, which returns command specific switches.
- * `aliases`, which returns a list of command alianses (if any).
+ * `aliases`, which returns a list of command aliases (if any).
  * `formatter`: what output formatter should be used by default.
  * `usage_additional`: extra values appended to the `usage` output to provide additional command-specific documentation.